 It does not get much better in university, where in the humanities theory has overtaken any love of reading literature or of listening to music, with the result that “the humanities” has become politicized for narrower and narrower interests.
 The grand narrative and the grand moral vision that long marked the humanities and a liberal arts education has been shelved and forgotten—seen as part of an old social order—as has been the understanding of human moral failings, and what is required to have a humane society.
 It is hard to find meaning in any modern humanities course offered today, but there is sure enough blame to go around.
-Students are often angry and disappointed in their education, but they have reason to, since many have been sold a false bill of goods.
+Students are often angry and disappointed in their education, but they have every reason to be, since they have been sold a false bill of goods.

 Moreover, I do not think creativity can be taught, though it can be encouraged, but not in today’s classroom, which is overly programmed.
 Which makes me think how much spontaneous fun and creativity there is in most schools, when classroom discussion is limited so as to move on to the next lesson of a government-mandated curriculum.
 There is also a high degree of conformity in what is expected in the way of thought, which is not surprising given the way society is today structured and the way teachers themselves are taught.
 Where is the emotion?
 Where is the passion?